mmehner/sanskrit-metrics/README.md

 ## Provided Functions
 This package currently provides the following interactive function
-- **sktmetrics-context** : analyze a string in region or in a recognized stanza environment metrically
+- **sktmetrics-context** : analyzes a string in region or in a recognized stanza environment metrically; if there is already metrical analysis from a previous run, the function deletes the old analysis first.

 ## Installation
 1. Add `sanskrit-metrics.el` to a directory included in the list `load-path` or modify this list to include the directory with